Compressible Navier-Stokes mini-app

 the velocity is prescribed by the Blasius soution profile, density is set

 constant, and temperature is allowed to float.
-Using weakT: true
+Using weakT: true, density is

 allowed to float and temperature is set constant.
 At the outlet, a user-set